Go Tooling

 func main() {}

-Go's init functions are used to do initialization tasks that should be done before any other tasks.
+Go's init function is used to do initialization tasks that should be done before any other tasks.
 In this case, we are using it to export the Add function.

 5. Build the Component

-We now have an add component that satisfies our adder world, exporting the add function, which
+We now have an adder component that satisfies our adder world, exporting the add function.

 We can confirm using the wasm-tools component wit command: